-This leaflet offers information about support available for individuals who have Special Educational Needs (SEN) due to a diagnosis of NCL, as well as providing general advice for families who wish to ensure their child receives the best educational experience possible.
+This leaflet offers information about support available for individuals who have Special Educational Needs (SEN) due to a diagnosis of Batten disease, as well as providing general advice for families who wish to ensure their child receives the best educational experience possible.
 We recommend families share this document with all the professionals from education, health, social and other services working with them.

-The BDFA recognises that the INCL (infantile), LINCL (late-infantile) and JNCL (juvenile) disease processes impact upon children and young people in varying ways and at different stages of their life.
-We are developing resources to address issues particularly relevant to each form of the disease e.g. coordinated support from Early Years Practitioners for those with INCL, ensuring medical support is facilitated appropriately and sensitively for those with
+The BDFA recognises that the CLN1 (infantile Batten disease), CLN2 (late infantile Batten disease) and CLN3 (iuvenile Batten disease) disease processes impact upon children and young people in varying ways and at different stages of their life.
+We are developing resources to address issues particularly relevant to each form of the disease e.g. coordinated support from Early Years Practitioners for those with CLN1, ensuring medical support is facilitated appropriately and sensitively for those with CLN2 and